zeku1/abc-learninng-center/README.md

 # abc-learninng-center
+      - this is the very first project i make in making static website

 abc learning center is a static website that uses HTML, CSS, and JavaScript this website has registration  and log in functionality and saves data in the localStorage